buckley-w-david/shell-blog/site/escape.md

-Yeah, the shell-as-a-blog bit is a bit overplayed, I don't blame you for not wanting to bother with it.
+Yeah, the shell-as-a-blog thing is a bit much, I don't blame you for not wanting to bother with it.

 You can find versions of all the "files" in the terminal here: